ismamz/next-transition-router/README.md

 ## Disclaimer

 This project is currently in Beta.
 Please be aware that the API is subject to change as we continue to improve and refine our features.

-This package does not cover all use cases.
+Be aware that it does not cover all use cases.
 Please [open an issue](https://github.com/ismamz/transitions/issues/new/choose) if you need a specific scenario, and we can explore extending it.

 ## Features